New Ford Explorer review

 • -Suspension can be noisy

-The best-selling version of the Ford Explorer is likely to be the 77kWh Extended Range RWD, because this can officially travel 374 miles between charges (or 354 miles on the bigger alloy wheels that you get with range-topping Premium trim).
+The best-selling version of the Ford Explorer is likely to be the 77kWh Extended Range RWD, which can officially travel 374 miles between charges (or 354 miles on the bigger alloy wheels that you get with range-topping Premium trim).

-To put that into perspective, the equivalent Kia EV6 can manage up to 328 miles, and the Volkswagen ID 4 up to 337 miles, although the Renault Scenic beats them all with a 379-mile maximum.
+To put that into perspective, the equivalent Kia EV6 can manage up to 328 miles, and the VW ID 4 up to 337 miles, although the Renault Scenic E-Tech beats them all with a 379-mile maximum.

 On the other hand, the Explorer is quite a bit nippier than the Scenic, thanks to the healthy 282bhp that its single electric motor can send to the rear wheels (RWD stands for rear-wheel drive).

-The price you pay for this extra pace (beyond the literal higher purchase price) is that the official range drops to 329 miles, despite this Explorer having a slightly bigger, 79kWh battery than the RWD car.
+The price you pay for that extra pace (beyond the higher purchase price) is that the official range drops to 329 miles, despite this Explorer having a slightly bigger, 79kWh battery than the RWD car.

 Ford Explorer image

-A third variant, with a 52kWh battery and a 239-mile range will go on sale towards the end of this year, but we’re yet to try that.
+A third variant, with a 52kWh battery and a 239-mile range will go on sale towards the end of this year, but we've yet to try that.

-Alternatively, if you select ‘B’ mode, the Explorer slows so dramatically when you lift that you hardly need to touch the brake pedal at all.
+Alternatively, if you select B mode (for maximum "regen"), the Explorer slows so dramatically when you lift that you hardly need to touch the brake pedal at all.

 Another area in which the Explorer trumps the Mustang Mach-E is ride comfort.
-Like most versions of that car, it isn’t available with adaptive suspension to let you adjust how firm the ride is, yet the Explorer is much more forgiving over larger bumps and potholes.
+Like most versions of that car, it's not available with adaptive suspension to let you adjust how firm the ride is, yet the Explorer is much more forgiving over larger bumps and potholes.

-True, it still bobbles around over uneven surfaces, so isn’t as comfortable as the Scenic, although the AWD Explorer seems to cope a bit better than the RWD – at least when they’re on the same size wheels.
+It still bobbles around over uneven surfaces, so it's not as comfortable as the Scenic, although the AWD Explorer seems to cope a bit better than the RWD – at least when they’re on the same size wheels.

 Compensation for the slightly unsettled ride comes in the form of composed handling.
-The Explorer leans less through corners than many rivals, including the Hyundai Ioniq 5 and Scenic, and its steering responds in a more reassuring way than the Model Y’s.
+The Explorer leans less through corners than many electric SUV rivals, including the Hyundai Ioniq 5 and the Scenic, and its steering responds in a more reassuring way than in the Tesla Model Y.

-The Explorer is a quiet motorway cruiser that keeps wind noise and motor whine to a minimum, although you do sometimes hear thunks from the suspension in town.
+The Explorer is a quiet motorway cruiser that keeps wind noise and motor whine to a minimum, although you do sometimes hear thunks from the suspension during town driving.

 Ford Explorer rear driving light blue